Azer0s/Persephone/README.md

 jmp a # when jumping, the constant offset gets set according to the region
 ```

+## Len

+For strings, `len` puts the number of characters of the string on the stack.
+For all other values, their bit size is put on the stack. `len` puts an 32 bit unsigned int on the stack.

 ## Compiler directives

 ### Include